IMG_5397.JPG

 Collaboration

 We began putting photos and poems together—what we call “Photo-Poems”—at a residency in southwestern Washington.
 From the first experiments our efforts were a cooperative give, take, adjust, and accommodate as we explored complementary and contrasting relationships between the mediums in respect to objects, subjects, images, compositions, styles, techniques.
 This process of interplay was exciting as we continually fed off the inquisitiveness of each other.
 It was also enlivening because always an open, experimental learning experience—close attention, thoughtful selection, reflection, reconsideration, care being the chief guides.
 Some of the pairings are easily recognizable illustrations, others suggestive, still others intentionally puzzling in order to provoke thought.
-Sometimes the same object or subject would catch our attention, but more frequently a poem would catch Carol’s attention and off she’d go off with camera to find a mate for it, or a photo would catch Jim’s eye and he’d tickle keys to make a poem for it.
+Sometimes the same object or subject would catch our attention, but more frequently a poem would catch Carol’s attention and off she’d go with camera to find a mate for it, or a photo would catch Jim’s eye and he’d tickle keys to make a poem for it.
 Sometimes photo and poem came together on the page quickly, miraculously.
 Sometimes what seemed a pair of misfits ended up being surprisingly fit.
 Sometimes no pairs worked.
 Often photos needed retaking to have room for the poem, or poems needed adjusting—usually cutting—so that they fit comfortably in a photo.
 Best of all was sitting down together in front of the computer making/ designing/ composing the prints and making decisions about placement of text, spacing, font type, size and color.
 If all went acceptably well, the result would touch the viewer/reader in thoughtful and emotional ways.

 The last several years we’ve presented paired photos and poems side-by-side.
 The dynamic of interplay is still there along with the give, take, adjust, accommodate, shape and reshape, but there is more flexibility and freedom for both of us to not have photo and poem locked in a single frame.
 Right now, visual and verbal variety presented within thematic flows of sequence has become important as we picture the works on walls and in books.
 The photo-poems in presentations had the advantage of allowing the audience to not only see the image, but read along with the heard voice.
 By comparison, we hope our present work requires an audience to listen more carefully and look more attentively at the paired photo while hearing the read poem.
 Exhibitions and books, of course, allow viewer-readers to relook and reread as often as they like, and, of course, they often share discoveries about the pairings that we never intended.
 This, in turn, keeps us open and inquisitive about new possibilities of seeing and writing about our natural and human worlds, especially their limitless variety and the innumerable active and reactive relationships between them.